SAN: Inducing Metrizability of GAN with Discriminative Normalized Linear Layer: Slicing Adversarial Network

-This section describes our proposed model, the Adversarially Slicing Generative Network (ASGN) to achieve the \textit{direction optimality} in Theorem~\ref{th:main}.
-We develop the ASGN by modifying the maximization problem on $\gV$ to guarantee that the optimal solution $\omega$ achieves \textit{direction optimality}.
-The proposed modification scheme is applicable to most existing GAN objectives and does not necessitate additional hyperparameters and computational complexity.
-Furthermore, an ASGN is applicable even to learning (class) conditional target distributions.
+This section describes our proposed model, the Slicing Adversarial Network (SAN) to achieve the \textit{direction optimality} of $\omega$ in Theorem~\ref{th:main} while keeping \textit{separability} of $h$.
+We develop SAN by modifying the maximization problem $\gV$ to guarantee that the optimal solution $\omega$ achieves \textit{direction optimality}.
+The proposed modification scheme is applicable to most existing GAN objectives and does not necessitate additional \yuhtb{exhaustive hyperparameter tuning} or computational complexity.

-\paragraph{ASGN} As mentioned in Sec.~\ref{ssec:metrizable_discriminator}, given a function $h$, maximization problems in most GANs (besides Wasserstein GAN) cannot achieve \textit{direction optimality} with the maximum solution of $\gV$, as reported in Table~\ref{tb:if_gans_are_metrizable}.
+As mentioned in Sec.~\ref{sec:main_theorem}, given a function $h$, the maximization problems in most GANs (excluding Wasserstein GAN) cannot achieve \textit{direction optimality} with the maximum solution of $\gV$ (see Table~\ref{tb:if_gans_are_metrizable}).
 We use hinge GAN as an example to illustrate this claim.
 The objective function to be maximized in hinge GAN is formulated as